mopidy/mopidy/docs/extensiondev.rst

 When writing an extension, you should only use APIs documented at :ref:`api-ref`.
-Other parts of Mopidy, like :mod:`mopidy.utils`, may change at any time, and is not something extensions should use.
+Other parts of Mopidy, like :mod:`mopidy.utils`, may change at any time and are not something extensions should use.

 Logging in extensions
 =====================

-When making servers like Mopidy, logging is essential for understanding what's going on.
+For servers like Mopidy, logging is essential for understanding what's going on.
 We use the :mod:`logging` module from Python's standard library.
 When creating a logger, always namespace the logger using your Python package name as this will be visible in Mopidy's debug log::